Cathy’s Top 5 Thailand Hot Spots!

 Globetrotter Cathy Browne is just home from an amazing trip to Thailand.
 Here are her 5 Must-See Hotspots.

 During the Summer my friends and I set off on a 6-week trip around South East Asia starting off with 2 weeks in Thailand.
-Walking around Thailand, the last thing you expect to see are boys in GAA shorts and to hear Irish accents echoing around the boats.
+Walking around Thailand, the last thing you expect to see is boys in GAA shorts and to hear Irish accents echoing around the boats.
 But, every summer Irish 20-something-year-olds head over in their droves to travel around Thailand like somewhat of a pilgrimage to get to the infamous monthly Full Moon Party.
 We only got to scrape the surface of what Thailand has to offer, but here are my, quite literal, hot spots (prepare your pasty Irish skin for the sunburn), must do’s and recommendations from our trip!

 - The Grand Palace is Bangkok’s most famous landmark and official residence of the King of Siam.
 It is a vast complex of extremely ornate buildings each one more beautiful than the next!
 It is amazing to walk around taking it all in and getting a few pictures along the way of course!